rsanchezmo/jaxer/docs/dataset.rst

 When training with multiple tickers, the test set is taken from the last dataset components of every ticker.
 Therefore, we **can test the model's performance on each ticker separately**.

-Dataset compute internally the **normalization method**, and return it on the `__item__` function to later plotting or denormalizing for metric computing.
+Dataset compute internally the **normalization method**, and return it on the :code:`__item__` function to later plotting or denormalizing for metric computing.
 As previously mentioned, dataset can manage the inclusion of financial indicators if provided in the configuration file.

-As you must have noticed, the `jax_collate_fn` return several components:
+As you must have noticed, the :code:`jax_collate_fn` return several components:

 #. **batched_jax_sequence_tokens**: batched sequence tokens (aka time points).
 #. **batched_jax_extra_tokens**: batched extra tokens (values that are not sequences, just single values as window std, sentiment analysis, etc.).
-Sequence is split from extra tokens as they cannot be batched together in a `jnp.array`.
+Sequence is split from extra tokens as they cannot be batched together in a :code:`jnp.array`.
 For the moment, only std values are included here.
 #. **batched_jax_labels**: next time point to predict (aka labels).
 #. **norms**: a dict with the normalizers for that window (price, volume, etc.).